Gibson431/AIR41118-quiz3/README.md

 ## Running ##

 Either with the notebook or through venv.
-The `run.bash` script
+The `run.bash` script auto creates and sets up the venv, then runs the test script.